Licensing Guides

 To learn more, schedule a demo with a product expert today.

-How Much Does It Cost for Electrician Licensing in Kentucky?
+How Much Does It Cost to Get an Electrician License in Kentucky?

-How Long Does It Take to Get an Electrician License in Kentucky?
+How Long Does it Take to Get an Electrician Contractor License in Kentucky?

 Obtaining a journeyman electrician license in the state of Kentucky takes about four years of electrical work experience, as well as 576 hours of classroom training.
 You must hold a valid journeyman electrician license for two years before you become eligible to earn a master electrician license.